leonlinsx/minimal-mistakes/_posts/2020-04-29-Her-Tinder.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/AI rev multiple.jpg)

-Businesses are often valued based on a multiple of some financial metric such as reveue, EBITDA, or net income.
+Businesses are often valued based on a multiple of some financial metric such as revenue, EBITDA, or net income.
 Software companies are usually valued at a higher multiple than services companies, due to the reasons mentioned above.
 [Higher gross margins matter, as described by Two Sigma](https://twosigmaventures.com/blog/article/why-gross-margins-matter/ "Two")

 Both a16z and Scott are implying that **an AI company is more similar to a services company and hence should get a lower valuation multiple than a software company.** Even if you think they'll get a higher multiple than the 2x revenue that services get, AI companies shouldn't be getting the 10x revenue that traditional software companies do, and that these AI companies previously raised money at.